MesonFi/meson-contracts-solidity/README.md

 Meson smart contracts can be deployed to multiple blockchains, either on their testsnets or mainnets.
 You can see many scripts of `yarn testnet:[id]` and `yarn deploy:[id]` with different values of id (which specifies the deploying chain) in `packages.json`.
 They are deployment scripts for Meson supported testnets and mainnets, respectively.
 These scripts will switch the current chain for the project, compile the smart contract, and run the actual script to deploy the upgradable version of Meson smart contract.

+The deployment process consists of the following steps

+1. Copy the config file `MesonConfig.sol` to `contracts` folder and set up system invariants based on the selected network, and whether it is a testnet or mainnet;
+2. Build Meson smart contracts;
+3. Read initialization parameters (supported tokens) from `@mesonfi/presets`;
+4. Deploy the upgradable version of Meson with signer given by environment variables;
+5. Write the address of deployed contract back to `@mesonfi/presets`.

-The actual deploy scripts locate in `scripts/testnets/deploy-upgradable.js` and `scripts/mainnets/deploy-upgradable.js`.
+See the actual deploy scripts located in `scripts/testnets/deploy-upgradable.js` and `scripts/mainnets/deploy-upgradable.js`.
 The connection config to different blockchains are given by the `@mesonfi/presets` sdk in the `packages/presets/testnets.json` and `packages/presets/mainnets.json` files.

 ### Constructor parameters